itf/6s092/courses/IAP19/PS/PS24/content.md

 update(d_even) = relax(A, w, d_odd, parent, u, v)

 Now put everything together and write the code to return the shortest even paths (maybe, maybe this is too hard)

-Question:
-What can we do with Dijkstra with minimum modifications?
-Longest path
-Longest path if the graph has no cycles
-Longest path if the edge weights are all non positive

-Why can't we just turn all the edges positive?